react-boilerplate/react-boilerplate/docs/general/deployment.md

 ### Easy 5-Step Deployment Process

-*Step 1:* Create a Procfile with the following line: `web: npm run start:prod`.
+*Step 1:* Create a Procfile with the following line: `web: npm run start:production`.
 We are doing this because heroku runs `npm run start` by default, so we need this setting to override the default run command.

 *Step 2:* Install heroku's buildpack on your heroku app by running the following command: `heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs#v90 -a [your app name]`.
 Make sure to replace `#v90` with whatever the latest buildpack is which you can [find here](https://github.com/heroku/heroku-buildpack-nodejs/releases).